-- Care must be taken to prevent aluminum foil and meat probes from contacting heating elements. - DO NOT TOUCH HEATING FI FMFNTS OR INTERIOR SURFACES OF OVEN - Heating elements may be hot even though they are dark in color.
+- Care must be taken to prevent aluminum foil and meat probes from contacting heating elements. - DO NOT TOUCH HEATING FI FMENTS OR INTERIOR SURFACES OF OVEN - Heating elements may be hot even though they are dark in color.
 Interior surfaces of an oven become hot enough to cause burns.
 During and after use, do not touch, or let clothing or other flammable materials contact heating elements or interior surfaces of oven until they have had sufficient time to cool.
-Other surfaces of the appliance may become hot enough to cause burns - among these surfaces are cooktop, burners, grates, oven vent openings and surfaces near these openings, oven doors, windows of oven doors. and crevices around the oven doors. - Proper Disposal of Your Appliance - Dispose of or recycle your appliance in accordance with Federal and Local Regulations.
+Other surfaces of the appliance may become hot enough to cause burns - among these surfaces are cooktop, burners, grates, oven vent openings and surfaces near these openings, oven doors, windows of oven doors, and crevices around the oven doors. - Top burner flame size should be adjusted so it does not extend beyond the edge of the cooking utensil. - Have the installer show you the location of the range gas shutoff valve and how to turn it off if necessary.

+Proper Disposal of Your Appliance - Dispose of or recycle your appliance in accordance with Federal and Local Regulations.
 Contact your local authorities for the environmentally safe disposal or recycling of your appliance.